 Though Arcola was declared a major victory by Bonaparte and the French Directory for political purposes, it was hardly that.
-From the Austrian point of view it might even have been considered a draw; indeed, the Hapsburg troops gave quite a good account of themselves over the course of this campaign and battle, inflicting as many as 12,700 casualties on the smaller French army within two weeks (including the battles at Caldiero and Bassano and in actions in the upper Adige Valley), casualties Bonaparte could scarce afford.
+From the Austrian point of view it might even have been considered a draw; indeed, the Hapsburg troops gave quite a good account of themselves over the course of this campaign, including this very battle, inflicting as many as 12,700 casualties on the smaller French army within two weeks (including the battles at Caldiero and Bassano and in actions in the upper Adige Valley).
+These were casualties Bonaparte could scarce afford.
 It is true that Arcola helped Bonaparte dodge a fatal bullet in that it prevented Alvintzy from capturing Verona, linking up with Davidovitch, and proceeding down to Mantua to relieve the 23,000 Austrian troops bottled up there.
-But it only gave him a respite.
+But it only gave the young French general a respite.
 As mentioned above, within a month, Alvintzy's army was back up to 43,000, refitted and ready to make another attempt.
 If it hadn't been for the French victory at Rivoli two months later, Bonaparte would not have been able to secure his conquests in Italy or move north to invade the Tyrol, forcing the Austrians to sue for peace.
 So, in that sense, Arcola could be considered a stepping stone to victory, but hardly a victory in itself.One aspect in which I do think this battle is the epitome of the Napoleonic style is in his callous disregard of human life.
 This is in glaring evidence on the second day when, after having fruitlessly attempted to break out of his bogged down position on the first day, he ordered more of the same, without any new ideas.
 This is the same stubborn and unimaginative Napoleon we would later see at Eylau, Aspern-Essling, Wagram, Borodino, and Waterloo, when he kept ordering one frontal attack after another, just like the equally witless and callous generals on the Western Front during WWI.
 His original idea for Arcola might have been a flanking move, and a brilliant victory.
 That Arcola cost him 20% of his own men (vs 10% of his opponent's) is not exactly the mark of a decisive victory.
 Bonaparte showed an indifference to sacrificing the lives of his soldiers, even when his original idea for the battle, his maneuvre sur les derrières, stopped being that and just became a stubborn series of frontal attacks up narrow defiles across impossible ground.

 Both David Chandler's and John Elting's explanations for this bloody and relentless fiasco was that Bonaparte, sensing the indecision of his opponent, brilliantly pressed a battle of attrition to get Alvintzy to withdraw.
 You could see this as analogous to Robert E. Lee's equally relentless, bloody attacks on George McClellan during the Seven Days Battles in 1862, in which Lee lost battle after battle and 20,000 men, but got the timorous McClellan to evacuate the Peninsula, thus securing a strategic victory (temporarily) for the Confederacy.
 To me, Bonaparte was just out of ideas when his initial plan failed.
 And when Alvintzy withdrew, he did so in good order, his army largely intact, and ready to take up the offensive again in two months.

-Why did Bonaparte cross the Adige at Ronco?Researching this batte, this of decision of Bonaparte's really bothered me.
+Why did Bonaparte cross the Adige at Ronco?Researching this battle, this of decision of Bonaparte's really bothered me.
 The northern bank of the river here was an impassable swamp for miles, made even worse by the miserable weather they had been experiencing that November.
 With only two narrow and exposed causeways across, there were no opportunities for maneuver.
 Neither cavalry nor artillery could be moved there in support (both arms pretty much sat out the battle in Ronco).
 If Bonaparte's idea was to sweep around and cut off Alvintzy at Villa Nova, why did he try to do it here?
 There was another, more logical place to float a pontoon bridge at Albaredo, just a mile-and-a-half downstream.
 And the ground on the opposite bank there was dry and offered a direct shot up to Villa Nova.
-Even today there is no bridge at Ronco while there is one at Albaredo, over the very stream bed that Guieu set up his rope ferry, so modern engineers have seen this as a better crossing point.
+Even today there is no bridge at Ronco while there is one at Albaredo, over the very stream bed that Guieu set up his rope ferry.
+So modern engineers have seen this as a better crossing point.

 Surely an experienced engineer like Andreossy would have recognized this in 1796.
 And Bonaparte must have been over all of the ground in the weeks before the battle.
 But for three days, he just kept throwing his men over into the swamp and telling them to try harder.
 It reminds me of somebody trying to push the wrong way on one of those revolving doors.